shower/shower/README.md

 Сross-browser presentation template

 * Open [pepelsbey.github.com/shower](http://pepelsbey.github.com/shower/)
-* Switch your browser to fullscreen mode
+* Navigate with your keyboard
-* Press → to navigate

 ## Supported Browsers

 * Opera
 * Firefox
 * Chrome
+* Safari

-Presentation is backward compatible, but the best experience available in the latest stable versions of mentioned browsers.
+Presentation is backwards compatible, but the best experience is available in the latest stable versions of mentioned browsers.

 ## Planned Support

-* Safari
 * IE9
 * …